 Where most African literature must harness Western critical acclaim before being celebrated back home, Kintu marks an important first in African literary history.

-Lola Ákínmádé Åkerström talks freely about how In Every Mirror She’s Black upends mainstream ideas about Nordic society, her difficult journey to publication, and writing Black women.
+Lola Ákínmádé Åkerström talks freely about how In Every Mirror She’s Black upends mainstream ideas about Nordic society and her difficult journey to publication.

 Love in Colour challenges you to be loved loudly and unashamedly.
 Bolu Babalola wants readers to know that to love is to see, and to be loved is to be seen.